yazi-rs/yazi-rs.github.io/docs/faq.md

 This might be a bug in kitty (or feature?
 I don't know).
 In kitty, you have to add a style to file list items (like foreground color) to make the icons match the text size.
 However, Yazi's default theme can't add that color, because it can't predict whether the user's terminal has a white background with black text, or a black background with white text.

 So it inherits the default terminal font color.
 This causes the icon size issue, and I've only found this problem in kitty - other terminals don't have it.
 Therefore, please use a Yazi theme for the kitty terminal.

-## Why can't "Open" and "Enter" be a single command?

-The decision to separate `enter` and `open` commands was intentional.

-Yazi will be adding the ability to treat an archive as a directory in the future, allowing direct operations on the files inside.

-An archive is a file, so it's "openable", but it's also "enterable" as a directory; so the user can choose the action they want to do.

-This is true for a actual directory as well - a directory can be entered (in Yazi), or opened (in programs like VSCode or desktop file managers).

-If you truly don't need to distinguish between them, use this [smart-enter tip](/docs/tips.md#smart-enter-enter-for-directory-open-for-file).

 ## Why is "orphan" set to false by default?